varglbargl/emojinary/README.md

  - Add a "close enough" algorithm to the guessing function to detect that "feris bulers day off" is basically the same as "Ferris Bueller's Day Off"

  - Maybe add a countdown timer that starts after the first emojis are sent.
 For the purposes of awarding more points for quicker answers, not for ending the round when it runs out.

- - Come up with a new name.
-"Emojinary" is already basically everywhere.
-Try googling it.
-Consult the portmanteau generator for ideas.

 DEV INSTRUCTIONS: